jsdoc/jsdoc.github.io/content/en/tags-protected.md

 ---
 tag: protected
-description: This member is meant to be protected.
+description: This symbol is meant to be protected.
 related:
     - tags-access.html
     - tags-global.html